sinclairzx81/sidewinder/libs/channel/readme.md

 ## Channel

-The Channel type streams allows one to stream values to a receiver.
-This channel provides the `send()`, `error()` and `end()` which all push values into the channel and a `next()` function to receive the next value.
+The Channel type allows one to stream values from a sender a receiver.
+This channel provides the `send()`, `error()` and `end()` which are used by the Sender all push values into the channel and a `next()` function is used by the Receiver to receive values.
 Callers can read values by calling `next()` which will either return the value or `null` to indicate EOF.
 This channel is unbounded and a sender can send many values which will be buffered until the receiver receives the values via `next()`.

 <details>
     <summary>Example</summary>